fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/contracts.md

 Transaction malleability, discussed above in the Transactions section, is another reason to limit the value of micropayment channels.
-If someone uses transaction malleability to break the link between the two transactions, Alice could hold Bob's 100 millibitcoins hostage even if she hadn't done any work.
+If someone uses transaction malleability to break the link between the two transactions, Alice could hold Bob's 100 millifabcoins hostage even if she hadn't done any work.

-For larger payments, Bitcoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.
+For larger payments, Fabcoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.

-**Resource:** The [bitcoinj][] Java library provides a complete set of micropayment functions, an example implementation, and [a tutorial][bitcoinj micropayment tutorial] all under an Apache license.
+**Resource:** The [fabcoinj][] Java library provides a complete set of micropayment functions, an example implementation, and [a tutorial][fabcoinj micropayment tutorial] all under an Apache license.

 {% endautocrossref %}